rwxrob/zet/docs/2387/README.md

 Honestly, I have no idea what I *really* want.

-"Go figure it out," Doris said, prompting me to remind her that there was a very real time she had no idea what she wanted to do either (when she was working at Target and coming home exhausted every day doing things she really hated inside).
+"Go figure it out," Doris said, prompting me to remind her that there was a very real time she had no idea what she wanted to do either.

 ## What I *don't* want

 Sometimes it is easier to find the opposite, in this case, the things I *don't* want.

-* I never want to get fat again, *ever*
+* I never want to get fat again, *ever*.
-* I don't want to suffer from crippling allergies
+* I don't want to suffer from crippling allergies.
-* I don't want to pee in a bottle every day
+* I don't want to pee in a bottle every day.
+* I don't want to be dirty for long periods of time.
-* I don't want to waste the precious time I have left
+* I don't want to waste the precious time I have left.
-* I don't want to be unnecessarily uncomfortable
+* I don't want to be unnecessarily uncomfortable.
+* I don't want to always be around other people.
-* I don't want to be stuck in a tiny space every day
+* I don't want to be stuck in a tiny space every day.
-* I don't want to feel negative stress of any kind from work
+* I don't want to feel negative stress of any kind from work.
-* I don't want to fight with family over what food I'm allowed to eat
+* I don't want to fight with family over what food I'm allowed to eat.
-* I don't want to support anyone, just myself
+* I don't want to support anyone, just myself.

 That last one is hard to write, but it's true.
 I am tired of always being someone's lifeline, of having a constant fear that if I died people would be left without the means to live on their own and prosper.
 It's fucking exhausting being that financial rock for everyone.
 I realize that I very likely will become dependent on others in that way in my older years, and I hate it, but it doesn't change the fact that I just want a break from that feeling.
 I want to be truly and completely financially independent from every other human being, only responsible for my own livelihood.
 It sounds selfish to so many, but at this point I don't care.
-There are heavenly points for how much you paid everyone to enable their lives on Earth.
+There may be heavenly points for how much you paid everyone to enable their lives on Earth and if so I've earned my share.
 In fact, Doris and I made a "contract" when we were dating about the goals and guidelines for our relationship and maintaining separate financial independence was always top of the list because that meant that our being together was never forced, always voluntary.
 We are finally getting back to that state.

 ## What I do want